genesistoxical/pruebas/README.md

 2. Activate the visibility of all cursors and backgrounds.
 Expand the **Work** cursor group, right click on **w-8** and select all of the same label color, turn on their visibility to show the missing objects.

 4. Export it as SVG.
-In the *Rasterize* option choose *Nothing*, then look for *Flatten transformations* and make sure to activate the box.
+In the *Rasterize* option choose *Nothing*, then look for *Flatten transforms* and make sure to activate the box.

 5. Edit the SVG version in a program like Inkscape, hide all the elements except for the purple background and the **Work** cursor with the danger circle **w-1**.